 Q. I have a new job that requires me to be fingerprinted, can I do this at the Vinton Police Department?

 A. No. The Police Department doesn’t have the equipment to do this.
 All requests for fingerprinting should be made to the Benton County Sheriff’s Office by calling 472-2337 during normal office hours and making an appointment with them to have this done.

-Q: What can I put in the curb-side recycling container for pick up?
+Q: What can I put in my garbage and curb-side recycling containers for pick up?

-A: Please click HERE for a list of items that CAN and CANNOT be placed in the curb-side recycling container.
+A: Please click HERE for a list of items that CAN and CANNOT be placed in garbage and curb-side recycling containers.

 Q: What can I bring to Vinton City Hall for recycling?